Transfer Pricing Rules in UAE

 - You operate a multinational group with entities in the UAE and other countries.

-- Your free zone company transacts with a mainland group company.
+- Your free zone company transacts with a mainland group company — this is a common structure in the UAE and a priority area for FTA review.

 - Identify all related-party transactions — intercompany sales, services, loans, royalties, and management fees.

-- Prepare transfer pricing documentation before filing your corporate tax return.
+- Prepare transfer pricing documentation before filing your corporate tax return on EmaraTax.

-- Benchmark your prices against comparable independent transactions using accepted methods.
+- Benchmark your prices against comparable independent transactions using accepted OECD methods.

-- Consult a transfer pricing specialist if your group has significant intercompany dealings.
+- Consult a transfer pricing specialist — particularly if your group has both free zone and mainland entities, as the FTA is focused on these arrangements.

 What should you NOT do?

-- Do not use artificial pricing to shift profits out of the UAE — the FTA can adjust your taxable income.
+- Do not use artificial pricing to shift profits out of the UAE or from the mainland to a free zone — the FTA can adjust your taxable income and impose penalties.

 - Do not wait until an audit to prepare your transfer pricing documentation — it should be ready at the time of filing.

-- Do not ignore related-party disclosure requirements — penalties apply for non-disclosure.
+- Do not ignore related-party disclosure requirements in your corporate tax return — penalties apply for non-disclosure.